 - Know when to move on: If you are not happy with your carrier in terms of payments and work environment, let them know.
 It’s a mutual relationship and your concerns must be attended to.
 But if your questions are not being answered, find a better opportunity and move on.
 You are putting in a lot of work and deserve to be paid and treated accordingly.
 You may find that changing jobs is uncomfortable, but if you do find a carrier who would recognize your efforts, moving on is the best option.

 - Switch roles: Your happiness and mental well-being are more important than any job in the world.
 While working as a truck driver, even for a small moment if you think you can do a better job and that your skills are best suited elsewhere, then do not hesitate to change your career at all.

-For example, Matrack’s MA3000 ELD automatically records data for HOS, fuel usage and mileage, GPS tracking, and more.
-Once integrated with the Fleet management system (FMS) application, alerts are sent to all the parties involved – carrier, operator, fleet manager and customer.
+For example, Matrack’s MA-ELD Classic ELD automatically records data for HOS, fuel usage and mileage, GPS tracking, and more.
+Once integrated with the Fleet management system (FMS) application, alerts are sent to all the parties involved – carrier, operator, fleet manager, and customer.
 Being aware of the arrival and departure timings of a truck helps in reducing downtime.
 Moreover, as the device automatically records all the data, the truck driver doesn’t have to fret over maintaining unnecessary physical records.

 If you have decided to adopt the life of a trucker, make sure that your carriers use an efficient FMS.
 If you are interested in knowing more about Matrack’s tracking devices and other services, contact us!